angular/angular/packages/core/src/render3/VIEW_DATA.md

 # View Data Explanation

 `LViewData` and `TView.data` are how the Ivy renderer keeps track of the internal data needed to render the template.
-The `LViewData` is designed so that a single array can contain all of the necessary data for the template rendering in a compact form.
+`LViewData` is designed so that a single array can contain all of the necessary data for the template rendering in a compact form.
-The `TView.data` is a corollary to the `LViewData` and contains information which can be shared across the template instances.
+`TView.data` is a corollary to the `LViewData` and contains information which can be shared across the template instances.

 ## `LViewData` / `TView.data` layout.